hyosung11/Launch-School/Courses/JS129/Interview/study_guide20220623.md

 Setting the execution context is also called **binding** `this` or **setting the binding**.

 All JavaScript code executes within a context.
 The top-level context is the `window` object in browsers and the `global` object in Node.
 All global methods and objects, such as `parseInt` and `Math`, are properties of `window` or `global`.

+Regular function calls use the global object as their execution context, while method calls use the calling object as their context.
+You can override this behavior by setting the execution context explicitly with either `call` or `apply`.

+The mechanics of context binding is an essential but difficult concept.
+Most difficulties arise from forgetting that *JavaScript does not use lexical scoping rules to determine the binding*.
+For instance, if you use `this` inside a method of `obj`, you expect that `this` refers to `obj`.
+However, that's not always the case.
+It's important to remember that the rules for `this` are entirely different from the rules for variable scope.
+While a variable's scope is determined by where you write the code, `this` *depends on how you invoke it*.

 #### 4.1 Function Execution Context (Implicit)